Superannuation Act 1949

 The Superannuation Act 1949 (12, 13 & 14 Geo.
 6. c.
-44) was an Act of Parliament passed in the United Kingdom by the Labour government of Clement Attlee.
-Amongst other changes, it ensured that pensions on a contributory basis were provided for the widow and dependants of an established civil servant.
+44) was an act of the Parliament of the United Kingdom by the Labour government of Clement Attlee.
+Amongst other changes, it ensured that pensions on a contributory basis were provided for the widow and dependents of an established civil servant.
 It also ensure that a civil servant retiring after his 50th birthday could retain accrued pension rights, which would become payable on his sixtieth birthday (although the Treasury could, on compassionate grounds, grant such a pension immediately).